 BMI (Body Mass Index) is a measure for human body shape based on an individual’s mass and height.
-This calculates an ideal weight range based on height.
-The table applies to men and women between the ages of 18 and 65 years.
-BMI can be used to indicate if you are overweight, obese, underweight or normal.
+This calculates an ideal weight range based on height, and can indicate if you are overweight, obese, or underweight.

 HOW TO CALCULATE IDEAL BODY WEIGHT

 What is my ideal weight?
 A healthy BMI number is between 20 and 25.
 A score below 20 indicates that you may be underweight; a value above 25 indicates that you may be overweight.
 You can use the chart below as well as a BMI calculator tape measure to quickly and easily calculate BMI and assess obesity risk.